alphagov/govuk-import-export-prototype/answer/apply-simplified-declaration-procedure-sdp-imports-exports.markdown

 ---
 {% contentfor summary %}

-If you're a regular importer or exporter, you can simplify your declaration by using either the Simplified Declaration Procedure (SDP) or Entry in the Declarants Records (EIDR).
+If you're a regular importer or exporter, you can simplify your declaration by using either:

+* Simplified Declaration Procedure (SDP)
+* Entry in the Declarants Records (EIDR)

 If you're exporting hydrocarbon oils you won't be able to use these.